“…Not so much make it, but it was more like a release….” – Matt Smitty

 The night is when you are most alive and the time, place, and distance where the dream world and this world blends.

 The city lights of Bethlehem look like stars mirroring the stars of the illuminated sky.
 Illuminated by the Ochre Round moon, and he speeds through the hills, up and down dips, and all.
-Tonight it is parties all around for students who have finished major exams that is to determine their next marker in life—their jobs and their positions in society—high scores give them the option to attend medical, law, and engineering schools and lower scores are going to other disciplines.
+Tonight it is parties all around for students who have finished major exams that are to determine their next marker in life, their jobs and their positions in society.
+High scores give them the option to attend medical, law, and engineering schools, and lower scores are going to other disciplines.
 Some scores are going to do the kind of labor that we all overlook, yet without it, we all can not exist.